Don Kunz

-Don Kunz (1932 - 2001), is known for his work as a calligrapher, painter and teacher.
+Don Kunz (1932 - 2001), is known for his work as a calligrapher, painter, and teacher.
 Kunz served the Cooper Union for 33 years.
 He was devoted to the education of artists, most notably in the areas of painting and calligraphy; he is remembered for creating a dialogue between the two disciplines.
 His work was described as canvases filled with rich color and texture.
 Robert Rindler, former Dean of The School of Art at The Cooper Union for the Advancement of Science and Art describes Kunz's work as "a cacophony of color calligraphic gestures.
 It is the orchestra warming up in discord and evolving before your eyes into the most complex orchestral magic.
 They are eternally moving while frozen in time and place.
 All of Kunz's paintings require our participation in a dialogue."

 Biography

 Early life and education

-A native of Portland, Oregon, Kunz studied calligraphy at Reed College with Lloyd Reynolds (1902–1978) was an art teacher at Grant High School in Portland.
-He trained at the Art Institute of Chicago and Portland's Museum Art School.
+A native of Portland, Oregon, Kunz studied calligraphy at Reed College with Lloyd Reynolds (1902–1978), an art teacher at Grant High School in Portland.
+Kunz trained at the Art Institute of Chicago and Portland's Museum Art School.

 Career

-During the 1950s Kunz's paintings were shown at the Portland and Seattle Art Museums and at galleries in Portland.
-Kunz taught calligraphy at Queens College, NY; and at The Cooper Union beginning in 1966 where he was granted tenure at in 1993.
-He continued to teach painting and calligraphy there until his death in 2001.
+During the 1950s, Kunz's paintings were shown at the Portland and Seattle Art Museums and at galleries in Portland.
+Kunz taught calligraphy at Queens College, New York and at The Cooper Union beginning in 1966.
+He was later granted tenure at the latter in 1993 where he continued to teach painting and calligraphy until his death in 2001.

 Death and legacy

 Kunz was a prolific artist who painted medium and large scale works on canvas as well as smaller works on paper and canvas.
-In 2008 in New York City, the Wilmer Jennings Gallery presented the exhibition Inspired by Actual Events: Exhibition in Tribute to Don Kunz which was organized by Joseph Woolridge, curated by Gregory Coates, and included artwork by Marina Gutierrez, Lisa Hamilton, Glenis Holder, Ryan Oakes, Trevor Oakes, and Jasmin Ortiz.
+In 2008 in New York City, the Wilmer Jennings Gallery presented the exhibition Inspired by Actual Events: Exhibition in Tribute to Don Kunz, which was organized by Joseph Woolridge, curated by Gregory Coates, and included artwork by Marina Gutierrez, Lisa Hamilton, Glenis Holder, Ryan Oakes, Trevor Oakes, and Jasmin Ortiz.